Active Directory User Unlock Tool

 Find Locked Accounts

-With a click of the button, you can display all locked user accounts and quickly unlock them.
+With a click of the button, you can display all locked user accounts and then choose to unlock them or reset their passwords.
+You can search for all locked users or check the status of a single user account.
 This tool is the fastest and quickest way to unlock user accounts.

 How Does it Work?